Teaching in the Environment and Community

-This new, regular feature by CLEARING “master teacher” Jim Martin explores how teachers can gain the confidence to go into the world outside of their classrooms for a substantial piece of their curricula.
+This special feature by CLEARING “master teacher” Jim Martin explores how teachers can gain the confidence to go into the world outside of their classrooms for a substantial piece of their curricula.

 Hello.
 I’m Jim Martin, a retired teacher (5th through college) and biologist.
 I started teaching general biology to college students in the early 70s, excited about the new scientific developments which were coming out almost monthly…